conda/conda/docs/source/user-guide/configuration/settings.rst

   ssl_verify: False

+.. versionadded:: 23.9.0
+   The ``ssl_verify: truststore`` setting is only available with conda 23.9.0 or later and using Python 3.10 or later.

 If the certificate authority is already trusted by the operating system, for instance because it was installed by a system administrator, you can tell conda to use the operating system certificate store.

-This feature is only available with Python 3.10 or later.

 .. code-block:: yaml